watson-developer-cloud/assistant-web-chat-service-desk-starter/src/middleware/genesys/README.md

 1. In [`genesysServiceDesk.ts`](../../serviceDesks/genesys/genesysServiceDesk.ts), set the `WIDGET_REQUIRES_AUTHENTICATION` and `AUTHENTICATED_CALLS_ENABLED` flags to `true`.

     **Note:** These flags are independent, so you do not have to enable both simultaneously.
-For example, if you set `WIDGET_REQUIRES_AUTHENTICATION = false` and `AUTHENTICATED_CALLS_ENABLED = true`, authentication willl be disabled in the web chat widget, but the server will still use an OAuth token to authenticate when accessing agent availability status.
+For example, if you set `WIDGET_REQUIRES_AUTHENTICATION = false` and `AUTHENTICATED_CALLS_ENABLED = true`, authentication will be disabled in the web chat widget, but the server will still use an OAuth token to authenticate when accessing agent availability status.

 1. From the project root directory, run `npm run dev` again, and test.
 The server should now authenticate the chat and fetch agent availability.